crashka/magcube/README.md

 1. The puzzle (as I assume the pieces to be, and as have encoded it) may be solvable, but I have not been able to find a solution, either physically or using the constraint solver model.
 2. If it is solvable, then the constraint solver approach should work, therefore I have a bug in either my modeling of the problem, or my coding of it.
-It is also possible there is a bug in CP-SAT, but that is far less likely.
+It is also remotely possible there is a bug in CP-SAT, but I am assuming that is not the case here.
 3. It may also be that I am making some wrong assumptions about the pieces themselves (since I don't have access to the physical puzzle right now).
 Either the magnetic polarities are different than I have assumed, or not all of the pieces are identical